OnyxDude/TC2037_Evidence2/readme.md

     la bela viro parolas bone  # true
     ```

+* To exit the program simply type in 'exit'

 ## Tests

 The file `tests.py` contains the set of tests I could think of for my grammar.